Shinpai/SoftComputingCourse/README.md

-# binary_GA
+# Programming exercises for the Soft Computing course
-binary coded GA in python
+\#1 binary coded GA in python